Þróttheimar

 Child prosperity

-The Act on the Integration of Services in the Interest of Children’s Prosperity has come into effect.
+The new Act on the Integration of Services in the Interest of Children’s Prosperity has come into effect.
 The goal is to ensure children and guardians receive the right assistance, at the right time, from the right parties.
 Families and children in need of early support have guaranteed access to a prosperity liaison in the child's immediate environment, such as in preschool or primary school.
 The prosperity liaison offers information and guidance on services and ensures that children and guardians have unhindered access to these services.
 Children, youth, and guardians can reach the school prosperity liaison to request integrated services.

 Information on the prosperity contacts for children at the Þróttheimar youth center can be found on the website of Langholtsskóli